 S 9.1 Direction Application Relevance to this planning proposal Consistency with direction A planning proposal must include provisions that encourage the provision of housing that will: (a) broaden the choice of building types and locations available in the housing market, and (b) make more efficient use of existing infrastructure and services, and (c) reduce the consumption of land for housing and associated urban development on the urban fringe, and (d) be of good design.
-A planning proposal must, in relation to land to which this direction applies: (a) contain a requirement that residential development is not permitted until land is adequately serviced (or arrangements satisfactory to the council, or other appropriate authority, have been made to service it), and (b) not contain provisions which will reduce the permissible residential density of land.
+A planning proposal must, in relation to land to which this direction applies: (a) contain a requirement that residential development is not permitted until land is adequately serviced (or arrangements satisfactory to the council, or other appropriate authority, have been made to service it), and (b) not contain provisions which will reduce the permissible residential density of land. public places that preserve a fine grain village character through the highest standard of architectural, urban and landscape design.
+Clause 6.6 of Byron LEP 2014 requires development may not be permitted unless the consent authority is satisfied that the site is serviced.
 3.2 Caravan Parks and Manufactured Home Estates Applies when a relevant planning authority prepares a planning proposal.
 In identifying suitable zones, locations and provisions for caravan parks in a planning proposal, the relevant planning authority must: (a) retain provisions that permit development for the purposes of a caravan park to be carried out on land, and (b) retain the zonings of existing caravan parks, or in the case of a new principal LEP, zone the land in accordance with an appropriate zone under the Standard Instrument (Local Environmental Plans) Order 2006 that would facilitate the retention of the existing caravan park.
 This Planning Proposal does not seek to identify suitable zones locations and provision for caravan parks.
 Not applicable